What is battery periodic inspection in Bursa

 Legal basis and inspection scope

 The legal basis for accumulator or battery periodic inspection and examination is Law No. 6331 on Occupational Health and Safety and the Regulation on Health and Safety Conditions in the Use of Work Equipment issued under this law.
 When determining the inspection interval for battery systems, relevant standards, manufacturer requirements, operating conditions and the facility risk assessment should be evaluated together.
 Unless a different period is specified in the relevant standards or manufacturer requirements, battery periodic inspection should be planned no later than once a year.
 Therefore, UPS batteries, rectifier-fed DC panels, fire detection and alarm system batteries, emergency lighting and exit sign batteries should be subjected to regular battery periodic examination.
-For related context, see Bursa Lightning Protection Periodic Inspection.
+For related context, see Bursa Transformer Maintenance, Testing, Oil Analysis and Fault Repair.

 Which battery systems are inspected

 Our Bursa battery periodic inspection service covers, primarily, UPS systems and rectifier systems, as well as standby batteries of fire detection and alarm panels, gas detection and extinguishing panel batteries, emergency lighting and exit sign batteries, CCTV and security system batteries, data center and network rack batteries, DC supply batteries for command and control panels, energy storage systems and industrial battery groups used in critical processes.
 For forklift batteries, periodic inspection focuses especially on battery room and charging area safety, ventilation and electrical installation conformity.
-For related context, see Bursa Electrical Contracting Services.
+For related context, see Bursa High Voltage (HV) and Medium Voltage (MV) Services.

 Risks in UPS and rectifier batteries